FlorentSka/GettingAndCleaningData/CodeBook.md

 "TimeGravityAccelerometerMeanX"
 "TimeGravityAccelerometerMeanY"

-The fullSet was renamed set after expliciting the columns names.
+The fullSet was simply renamed set after expliciting the columns names.

 ###Reducing data to averages
-Subjects and activities were turned into factors, to order the fullSet and sort it.
+Subjects and activities were turned into factors, to order set and sort it.
 Then, averages of each measurement variables (the renamed ones in the previous section: columns 3 to 88) are calculated per Subject and Activity and reagregated into a new table named tidySet.

 ##Output